jovanreyesdev/plants-ecommerce/README.md

-## Plant Store
+Plant Shop Ecommerce Website
-The Plant Store is a static e-commerce website designed and developed by Jovan Reyes, which offers a wide variety of plants for purchase.
+This is a static ecommerce website that sells plants, developed by Jovan Reyes (jovanreyesdev).
+The website is designed to showcase a variety of plants and allow customers to make purchases online.

-With our easy-to-use interface, customers can browse through a vast selection of plants and add them to their cart for purchase.
-Our checkout system is simple and secure, ensuring that your personal and financial information is kept safe.
+#Technologies Used
+This website was developed using HTML, CSS, JavaScript, React, NextJS and Tailwind.
+The site is hosted on a static web hosting service and does not require a backend or database.

+#Features
+The website includes the following features:

+A home page that displays featured plants and a brief introduction to the shop A products page that displays all available plants for sale A shopping cart where customers can add and remove items and view their total cost A checkout page where customers can enter their shipping and payment information A confirmation page that displays a summary of the order and confirms that the purchase was successful

+#Contact Information
-If you have any questions or concerns regarding our plants or the purchase process, please feel free to contact us at (jovan.reyes.dev@gmail.com).
+If you have any questions or concerns about this website, please contact Jovan Reyes at jovan.reyes.dev@gmail.com

-Thank you for choosing the Plant Store as your go-to destination for all things green!